-Ischemic heart disease develops when cholesterol particles in the blood begin to accumulate on the walls of the arteries that supply blood to the heart.
+This disease most often occurs when cholesterol particles in the blood build up on the walls of the arteries that supply blood to the heart muscle.
 Eventually, deposits called plaques may form.
-These deposits narrow the arteries and eventually block the flow of blood.
-This decrease in blood flow reduces the amount of oxygen supplied to the heart muscle.
+These plaques are a result of inflammation.

 Common symptoms of ischemic heart disease

-- May feel like gas or indigestion (more common in women)
+- may feel like gas or indigestion

-Serious symptoms that might indicate a life-threatening condition
+Serious symptoms that might indicate a life threatening condition

 A number of factors increase the risk of developing ischemic heart disease.
 Not all people with risk factors will get ischemic heart disease.
 Risk factors for ischemic heart disease include:

-- Family history of heart disease
+- family history of heart disease

-- High blood pressure
+- high blood pressure

-- Physical inactivity
+- physical inactivity

-- Smoking and other tobacco use
+- smoking and other tobacco use

 Reducing your risk of ischemic heart disease